Tanir Rural LLG

-Tanir Rural LLG is a local government area in New Ireland Province, Papua New Guinea.
+Tanir Rural LLG is a local government area in New Ireland Province, Papua New Guinea since 2008.
 The LLG administers the Tanga Islands and the Feni Islands.
 Tanir is a portmanteau word from the two island names which are Tanga and Anir.

-The current LLG president is Felix Kaltubim from Tanga Islands.
-Population is 12,466(Tanga Islands is 9,033, Feni/Anir Islands is 3,433) as per 2011 Papua New Guinea Census Report.
+Population is 15,271 as per 2021 Papua New Guinea Census estimates Report.
 Two languages spoken here, split from Tangga language with the Niwer Mil language spoken on Tanga Islands and Warwar Feni language spoken on Feni Islands.
+Ward 1-9 are on Tanga Island while Wards 10-14 on Anir Islands.